Top 7 Low Vision Aids

 #3 Talking Oral Medical Thermometer for Low Vision by LS&S

-This bilingual Talking Oral Medical Thermometer for Low Vision by LS&S Products is #3 on the list because it empowers you to be responsible for your own day-to-day well-being, which is a huge part of independent living.
-The ability to take your own temperature gives you access to accurate information and determine for yourself if there is a medical situation that needs to be addressed.
+This bilingual Talking Oral Medical Thermometer for Low Vision by LSS is number 3 on the list because it empowers you to be responsible for your own day-to-day well-being, which is a huge part of independent living.
+The ability to take your own temperature gives you access to accurate information.
+It allows you to determine for yourself if a medical situation needs to be addressed.

 Placed under the tongue like a standard thermometer, it delivers a spoken temperature reading in either English or Spanish.
 It also displays the temperature reading in large text on the screen and the voice feature can be turned off if you are able to read the screen.
 This versatile talking thermometer is lightweight and accurate and has a reading ready in 8 seconds.
 It is easy to operate and is as accurate as a standard thermometer.